Sharjah Police Force: General Directorate of Resources and Support Services

 The core administrative resource for Sharjah Police, this division includes human resources, financial affairs, electronic services and communications, support services and the Police Training Institute.

 General Directorate of Central Operations

-Central Operations manages the traffic and patrols department, vehicle and driver licensing department, operations and the special tasks department, based in Al Mirgab.
+This directorate manages the traffic and patrols department, vehicle and driver licensing department, operations and the special tasks department, based in Al Mirgab.

 General Directorate of Police Operations

 The General Directorate manages the Eastern and Central Region police departments as well as the Criminal Investigations Department (CID), the Drugs Enforcement Department, the Community Police Department, Airports and Border Patrol Police and the Police Stations Department.